elise9v1bf/radio-amateur-exam-notes/00_license.md

 - **Amateur Station Licence** for operating radio transmission/reception equipment.
 - pass **Radio Amateur's Examination** or qualification that is acceptable to IMDA
 - IMDA may refuse without any reason
-- Apply online via **Telcom Licensing System**
+- Apply online via **GoBusiness Licensing**
 - Documents required: citizenship, results of the exam / valid cert, station license
 - do not purchase equipment until it is approved

 ### License fee

 - license is **renewable every 5 years**
-- license fee currently is $100
+- license fee currently is $100 for General Class or $50 for Resitricted Class
 - license fee must be **paid within 7 days of expiry** of the license
   - Late fees will be applicable afterwards.
 - IMDA has waived the frequency application, processing fee and annual frequency usage fee

 ##### Important note:
 - Admittedly, as of now, the exam is very old.
-- Also, the current 2016 IMDA Handbook still reflects that the license is renewable **annually** and fee is **$50**
-- Please check the IDA Handbook for any updates pertaining to changes in syllabus or regulations.
+- Please check the IMDA Handbook for any updates pertaining to changes in syllabus or regulations.
   - Advised to follow latest IMDA Handbook in regards to this.

 ### Amateur Station License